gerome-v/doku/readme.md

 ## How to document Python project using Sphinx and RTD
-- This repo is a dummy Python project that illustrates how to generate documenatiton using Sphinx and RTD style theme.
+- This repo is a dummy Python project that illustrates how to generate documentation using Sphinx and RTD style theme.

 ### 1. Install the following packages
 ```bash